• Skip to primary navigation

 Do you like this recipe?

-Hearty Guinness Irish stew to celebrate St. Patrick's day!
-Tender beef and vegetables smothered in a finger-licking Guinness stout gravy.
+Make a hearty Dutch oven Irish stew to celebrate St. Patrick's Day!
+Tender beef and vegetables are smothered in a finger-licking Guinness stout gravy.

 4.75 from 4 votes